PenTagaris/oldmapsnewtracks/_posts/2018-04-14-BuenosAires.md

 The people of Buenos Aires, like most South Americans it seems, are a people determined to enjoy life despite the sharp curveballs thrown at them by a corrupt government.
 Many of them seem to have a wry and fatalistic sense of humor, which reminded us of the Czechs a bit.
 But they make beautiful art, they write, they sing about *amor*, they play in the many huge parks scattered throughout the city, and of course, they dance the tango.

+{% include postpic.html file="IMG_20180116_Tango.jpg" caption="Justin managed to cajole Dana into taking a free tango lesson at our hostel.
+What we lacked in talent, grace, and general ability, we made up for in flare.
+Thanks to our teacher for the lesson, and for taking the picture!" %}

-{% include postpic.html file="IMG_20180116_223549.jpg" caption="We had the pleasure of attending a tango performance one night with our hostel roommate, a really nice girl from the Black Forest in Germany.
-It was muy dramático." %}
+{% include postpic.html file="IMG_20180116_223549.jpg" caption="After the group lesson, we had the pleasure of attending a professional tango performance one night with our hostel roommate, a really nice girl from the Black Forest in Germany.
+The dancing was muy dramático, and the orchestra was exceptional, especially the lead accordion player." %}

 {% include postpic.html file="IMG_20180117_170451.jpg" caption="One of the decidedly more European-feeling lanes.
 Fancy malls and shops line the streets, and the streets themselves are full of money changers shouting 'Cambio!
 Cambio!' to passers-by." %}